loganmarchione/loganmarchione.com/content/posts/2023/04/index.md

 Steps 1-3 above were already in place, but steps 4-5 were the new steps I needed.

 First, I had to create a `drone` user on my Docker host, give it [permissions](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) to run docker commands, then setup a SSH keypair.
-The public key would live on the server, while the private key would live in Drone as a [secret](https://docs.drone.io/secret/).
+The public key would live on the Docker host, while the private key would live in Drone as a [secret](https://docs.drone.io/secret/).

 Next, I needed to create a Drone pipeline to SSH into my Docker host.
 Drone already has a [SSH runner](https://github.com/drone-runners/drone-runner-ssh), but that's another thing to install (in addition to the Docker runner), so I figured I could just use a small Docker container (e.g., Alpine) as my SSH client.
 In the pipeline below, I am doing the following on each `push` to `master`: